Latest super-food trends for healthy eaters

-One of the most interesting trends observed is the replacement of ingredients in meals with super-foods.
+One of the most interesting trends observed is the replacement of ingredients in meals with super-foods which, you can buy from brands such as clearspring.
 For example, a home cooked turkey curry recipe can combine the lean protein-packed meat of turkey with the antioxidant properties of a bacterial yogurt sauce replacement.
 Even ingredients like turmeric can be replaced with natural super-food alternatives.

 Supplement retailer Healthspan offer Opti-Turmeric, a formulated turmeric alternative that is 185 x times better-absorbed and 7 x times fast-acting replacement compared to ordinary turmeric.
 This ensures that cucumin is absorbed into the body more efficiently and helps support cartilage formation as well as protecting the immune system.